ss2cp/Nonparametric-Projects/README.md

 |Technical Support|2|0|
 |Transport-moving|1|0|

+####Methodology and Assumptions
 To determine if an association between two categorical variables exists, a chi-square test should be used, and in our case we should be employing a permutation chi-square test, because of a violation of one of the two assumptions.
 A traditional chi-square test requires two assumptions: the independence assumption, that the observations are not dependent, and the sample size assumption, that most of the expected cell counts should be at least 5.
 The observations in our data violate the second assumption, as more than half of the cell counts are less than 5.
 Hence we will be using permutation chi-square test, an alternative method that solves the problem by creating a permutation distribution of the X2 statistic.
 In our case, we will permute the data 1000 times.
 The p-value of this test is the fraction of the number of test statistics greater than the original chi-square test statistic over the number of all test statistics from our permutation (note that the chi-square test is always an one-tailed test).
 The null hypothesis is that there is no association between gender and occupation among the surveyees, and the alternative hypothesis is that there exists a correlation between gender and occupation among the 70 year olds.

-###The Effect of Education and Capital Gains on the Hours per Week for Working
+###The Effect of Education and Capital Gains on the Hours per Week of Working
+####Motivation
+We are interested in knowing if education and capital gains have effect on hours per week of working.
 We plan to use the regression to address this problem.
 Regressions are used when we want to find the scale effect of how variables can affect a dependent variable.
+####Methodology and Assumptions
 In this case, we hope to see answers to two basic questions: (1) if people with higher education tend to work shorter and (2) if people with extra capital gains tend to affect their decisions of how long to work.

 To be more specific, we plan to use the Bootstrapping Regression Method to address the problem.
 Bootstrapping is a nonparametric approach to statistical inference that substitutes computation for more traditional distributional assumptions and asymptotic results.
 As the simple multiple linear regression requires normal distribution for the data, we can not simply apply that to our analysis as the variables HoursPerWeek, EducationNum and CapitalGain are all skewed and not normally distributed due to our small data size and the nature of those data.
 The bootstrap can provide more accurate inferences when the data are not well behaved or when the sample size is small.
 It is also possible to apply the bootstrap to statistics with sampling distributions that are difficult to derive, even asymptotically.
 Further, the bootstrap regression will provide us with a narrower confidence interval.